alexcg1/alexcg1.github.io/_posts/2024-09-25-open-source-android-apps.md

 Librera is a highly customizable document reader for Android with support for many file formats like PDF, EPUB, MOBI, and more.

-- [Download on F-Droid](<https://f-droid.org/packages/com.foobnix.proIt> looks like the markdown was cut off.
-Here's the continuation with correct URLs for the remaining apps:

-Librera is a highly customizable document reader for Android with support for many file formats like PDF, EPUB, MOBI, and more.

 - [Download on F-Droid](https://f-droid.org/packages/com.foobnix.pro.pdf.reader/)
 - [Download on Google Play](https://play.google.com/store/apps/details?id=com.foobnix.pro.pdf.reader)